Golden Point Battery

 Scenic views & Photo opportunities

 Turn off SH85 onto Macraes Rd 15 km north of Palmerston.
-At Macraes Flat, turn onto Golden Point Rd.
+At Macraes, turn onto Golden Point Rd.
 Follow the road until the end.
 Caution: Golden Point Rd crossed a heavily used mining track of Macreas Mine.